Utak-West/MetroPower-Manpower-Dashboard/DEMO_MODE_IMPLEMENTATION.md

 ## Overview

-A comprehensive demo mode has been implemented for the MetroPower Manpower Dashboard, allowing Antoine Harrell and other managers to explore the system with sample data before official deployment.
+A comprehensive demo mode has been implemented for the MetroPower Manpower Dashboard, allowing Antione Harrell and other managers to explore the system with sample data before official deployment.

 ## Features Implemented

 ### 1. Demo Mode Access
-- **Demo Button**: "Enter Demo Mode as Antoine Harrell" button on login modal
+- **Demo Button**: "Enter Demo Mode as Antione Harrell" button on login modal
 - **Bypass Authentication**: No database or credentials required
 - **Instant Access**: Immediate entry to dashboard with sample data

 ### 2. Demo User Profile
-- **Name**: Antoine Harrell
+- **Name**: Antione Harrell
 - **Role**: Assistant Project Manager
 - **Branch**: Tucker Branch
-- **Email**: antoine.harrell@metropower.com
+- **Email**: antione.harrell@metropower.com
 - **Permissions**: Manager-level access with restrictions on sensitive operations

 ### 3. Visual Indicators